leoseguin/machine-learning/report.md

 *Note: for this chapter, we took our main inspiration from [this website](https://machinelearningmastery.com/prepare-french-english-dataset-machine-translation/).*

-The dataset used in the project is taken from the public *Europarl* dataset.
+The data used in the project is taken from the public *Europarl* dataset.
 It is the contraction of *European Parliament*, as it contains a collection of transcriptions of speakers at the European Parliament, between 1996 and 2011.
 Those transcriptions are translated in the 11 official languages of the EU.

 In this project, we focus only on the French and English transcriptions.
 They are stored in two parallel datasets, `europarl-v7.fr-en.fr` and `europarl-v7.fr-en.en`.
 They contain the same **2,007,723 sentences**, respectively in their French and English versions.
 The French dataset contains 51,388,643 words (of which 141,642 are distinct), while the English datasets contains 50,196,035 of them (of which 105,357 are distinct).